ohsu-comp-bio/misc_utilities/README.md

 LabKey Oncotator Integration
 Includes the files needed to integrate Oncotator with LabKey, including the install script files to be put in the sequenceAnalysis module.

+Sequence Barcode Generator
+Includes a script to generate barcodes for use in gene sequencing